 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z6 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Z6 and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the Z6 does not have a direct predecessor.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z6 and the Sony RX10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.3 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores substantially higher (25 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.2 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (1.7 EV of extra DR).